 - Musee d'Orsay

 - Marais Neighborhood: Its medieval history is as riveting as its luxury boutiques, delicious street food and pleasant outdoor terraces.

 - Tour Saint-Jacques: The recently renovated tower is all that remains of a 16th century church that once stood in central Paris.
 Now it looms impressively over the bustling area known as Chatelet-les-Halles.

-Visiting the crypt will take you through Paris' varied historical layers, quite literally.
-Ruins and artifacts correspond to the following periods and civilizations (Source: official website):
+Visiting the crypt will take you through the varied historical layers of Paris, quite literally.
+Ruins and artifacts correspond to the following periods and civilizations:

 The Gallo-Romans and the Parisii